The Riddle of the Sphinx (Inside No. 9): Plot

 On a stormy night, Nina lets herself in to a University of Cambridge room, where she is found by Professor Nigel Squires.
 He is holding a gun, but it is not loaded.
-Nina's boyfriend Simon is a fan of cryptic crosswords, but she is never able to help him.
+Nina's boyfriend Simon is a fan of cryptic crosswords, she explains, but she is never able to help him.
 She has come to the rooms of Squires—a classicist who sets crosswords for Varsity as the Sphinx—to seek the answers to the next day's crossword.
-Squires sets about to teach Nina: "I teach wild creature without hospital building" results in ARCHITECTURE, which Simon studies.
+Squires sets about teaching Nina: "I teach wild creature without hospital building" results in ARCHITECTURE, which Simon studies.
 They turn to the clues for the next day, beginning to fill a large grid.
 Squires uses the name of the Sphinx because she would asphyxiate and consume those who failed to answer her riddle: she was, he says, "devious and deadly".
-Squires makes tea, as Nina looks to his trophies.
+Squires makes tea, as Nina looks at his trophies.
 A picture of Squires with his late wife draws her attention, and they discuss the cut-throat world of competitive crosswording.
 Nina has answered DOWNANDOUT and WRAP; Squires answers DESI and helps with TRENT.
 Squires asks about Simon, but catches Nina in a lie; her excuse is that she only wants to learn.
 Together, they deduce SWAMPLANDS, meaning "bog".
 Nina, though, suggests that it should be bogs, otherwise Squires would be cheating.
 Suddenly spluttering, Squires takes a seat, as Nina begins on the next clue.
 She now displays clear proficiency, answering ASPHYXIATION.

 Squires drops his cup, as Nina continues to fill in the crossword, including SOWERBERRY and KNOWITALL.
 Squires is apparently paralysed in his chair, watching.
 Nina is a marine biologist, and has acquired tetrodotoxin from a pufferfish, which causes paralysis and asphyxiation.
 Simon was actually Nina's brother, and is visible on the photo of Squires and his wife.
 Simon had reached a crosswording final only to be beaten by Squires after the latter challenged that a u looked more like a v.
 Depressed by the defeat, Simon had killed himself.
 Squires, to Nina's shock, is unharmed.
 He leaps up to fill out NEUN and ASPS, revealing the nina ISWAPPEDCUPS within the crossword.
 As Nina induces vomiting, Squires makes a phone call.
 He had been warned by Dr Jacob Tyler, an old friend and Nina's supervisor.
 Squires places Nina—for whom paralysis is setting in—on a chair, and goes back to the crossword, filling out UNDERSLIP; asking about the underwear young women wear, he slides his hand up Nina's skirt and kisses her on the mouth.